-There has been some controversy about whether the MMR vaccine might cause autism, following a 1998 study by Dr Andrew Wakefield.
+There's been some controversy about whether the MMR vaccine might cause autism following a 1998 study by Dr Andrew Wakefield.

 Single measles, mumps and rubella vaccines

-Single vaccines are not available on the NHS in the UK because there is a risk that fewer children would receive all the necessary injections, increasing the levels of measles, mumps and rubella in the country.
+Single vaccines are not available on the NHS in the UK because there's a risk that fewer children would receive all the necessary injections, increasing the levels of measles, mumps and rubella in the country.

 Side effects of the MMR vaccine